McCain Would End Congress' Pork

 ``Sure I would,'' he replied. ``If we don't change business as usual in Washington, people will be deprived of their representation.''

-McCain commented as the campaign released his newest television ad, a 30-second spot emphasized his fight against wasteful spending.
-The ads will cost the campaign about $200,000 a week through Christmas, beginning in Boston on Tuesday and in New Hampshire on Wednesday.
-The ad replaces spots that had focused on McCain's biography.
+McCain commented as the campaign released his newest television ad, a 30-second spot emphasizing that central theme.
+The campaign is spending $200,000 to air the ads for a week, beginning in Boston on Tuesday and in New Hampshire on Wednesday.

 An announcer says, ``With John McCain, there will be no special deals for special interests,'' according to the script.

 McCain then adds, ``I will refuse to sign any pork-barrel bill that crosses my desk.
 And if Congress overrides my veto and tries to force me to waste your money, I'll make sure you know who they are, every single one of them.''